ValentinoWang/math-wsy.github.io/_pages/cv.md

 Education
 ======
-* BSc with Honors in Mathematics and Applied Mathematic, 2019-2023 (expected)
+* BSc with with Honors in Mathematics, Cuiying Honors College, 2019-2023, Lanzhou University (expected)

 CV
 ======